o3de/o3de.org/content/docs/user-guide/remote-content/use-a-remote-repository.md

 ### Download templates from a remote repository

 You can download templates from the **Create a New Project** page in the Project Manager by selecting the project template in the list of project templates and pressing the **Download Template** button in the right pane.

 ## Using the `o3de` command line tool to access O3DE remote repositories

 You can use the `o3de` command line tool to register, refresh, activate and deactivate remote repositories and download remote content.
+The examples below show some common commands used with remote repositories.
+See the [`o3de repo` CLI Reference](/docs/user-guide/project-config/cli-reference/#repo) for the complete list of options.

 ### Add a remote repository with the `o3de` command line tool